General Contract Information

 Georgia Gwinnett College's status as a state college and a state agency imposes certain restrictions on its contracting activities that a private university/college or company does not face.
 Many standard clauses typically found in commercial contracts cannot be accepted by GGC.
-The restrictions are based on constitutional and statutory prohibitions.
+The restrictions on acceptable clauses are based on Georgia’s constitutional and statutory prohibitions.

-There are two people that have been designated by the president as having signature authority for GGC, the VP for Business and Finance/CBO and the Director of Purchasing.
 The GGC Foundation should be made aware of any contracts for activities and/or rental space in buildings that are owned by them.
 These buildings include: Buildings D, E, F, G, I, Residence Life, Parking Deck, Athletic Fields, or Intramural Fields.

 Documents and Forms